 Getting out on a stand up paddle board is the perfect way to experience the beauty of the alpine lakes and surrounding mountains while visiting Banff National Park with kids.
 On a hot summer day in the Canadian Rockies, this might just be the ideal activity for families.

 Thankfully, there are plenty of opportunities to paddle board on lakes in Banff.
-Places like Johnson Lake or Vermilion Lakes, offer calm waters that make it possible to easily paddle board with a child sitting on the front of your board.
+Places like Johnson Lake and Vermilion Lakes offer calm water, making it easier to paddle board with a child sitting on the front of your board.

-It also won’t take long to circumvent these lakes, so you can go out as long as you want or switch off with your partner while kids play along the shores.
+It also won’t take long to paddle around these lakes, so you can go out as long as you want or switch off with your partner while kids play along the shores.

-Since these alpine lakes rarely get warmer than 10 degrees Celsius, they aren’t all that fun to swim in and hypothermia can come quickly if you fall in.
+Water temperatures in Banff’s glacial lakes and rivers seldom rise above 10°C, so hypothermia is a real risk if you fall in.
 We recommend only trying this if you can trust your young kids to sit at the front of your board.

 We will let our kids practice standing and paddling as we get closer to shore, where we have easy access to our car with warm clothing.